 SignatureValueContent-Length: 0 x-amz-glacier-version: 2012-06-01

-AccountId is the AWS Account ID.
-This value must match the AWS Account ID associated with the credentials used to sign the request.
-You can either specify an AWS Account ID or optionally a single '
+AccountId value is the AWS account ID.
+This value must match the AWS account ID associated with the credentials used to sign the request.
+You can either specify an AWS account ID or optionally a single '